 4. Quality Practice Scheme (QPS) Membership Package

 QPS Membership is awarded to practices that meet the CODE Total Quality Management standards (CODE TQM).
 The goal of CODE TQM is practice success through patient satisfaction.
 It is based on participation of the whole team in Continuous Improvement.
-Subscription to the QPS is only available to subscribers of the iComply Membership Package or the legacy iComply Manual System Membership package.
+Subscription to the QPS is only available to subscribers of the iComply Membership Package.
 The additional Services provided under the QPS include an annual compliance inspection and quarterly compliance monitoring reports.
 Members who successfully meet the CODE TQM Standards will be provided with an exclusive Quality Practice Scheme Membership plaque for display, a press pack, PR articles, logos for print and logos for social media, emails or websites and a printed certificate.
 The QPS Membership Package is subject to the further terms and conditions set out in the QPS Terms.

 5. Total HR and Employment Law Service Membership Package